What are Wired and Wireless Transmission Media?

 b.
 Light or Light

-Not only wired media can transmit signals in the form of light, wireless media can also use infrared light, for example.
+Not only wired media that can transmit signals in the form of light, wireless media can also with one example use infrared rays.
 The most common example of using infrared light is the use of a TV remote.

 In addition to infrared rays, there is a new transmission medium called Li-Fi.
 Li-Fi itself is not far from Wi-fi, it’s just that Li-Fi distributes signals through light.
 The way it works is similar to how a light bulb works, but unfortunately this technology has not yet appeared to the public.